AGF Logo

 The views expressed in this blog are provided as a general source of information based on information available as of the date of publication and should not be considered as personal investment advice or an offer or solicitation to buy and/or sell securities.
 Speculation or stated believes about future events, such as market or economic conditions, company or security performance, or other projections represent the beliefs of the author and do not necessarily represent the view of AGF, its subsidiaries or any of its affiliated companies, funds or investment strategies.
 Every effort has been made to ensure accuracy in these commentaries at the time of publication; however, accuracy cannot be guaranteed.
 Market conditions may change and AGF accepts no responsibility for individual investment decisions arising from the use of or reliance on the information contained herein.
 Any financial projections are based on the opinions of the author and should not be considered as a forecast.
 The forward looking statements and opinions may be affected by changing economic circumstances and are subject to a number of uncertainties that may cause actual results to differ materially from those contemplated in the forward looking statements.
 The information contained in this commentary is designed to provide you with general information related to the political and economic environment in the United States.
 It is not intended to be comprehensive investment advice applicable to the circumstances of the individual.

 AGF Investments is a group of wholly owned subsidiaries of AGF Management Limited, a Canadian reporting issuer.
-The subsidiaries included in AGF Investments are AGF Investments Inc. (AGFI), AGF Investments America Inc. (AGFA), AGF Investments LLC (AGFUS) and AGF International Advisors Company Limited (AGFIA).
-AGFA and AGFUS are registered advisors in the U.S. AGFI is a registered as a portfolio manager across Canadian securities commissions.
+The subsidiaries included in AGF Investments are AGF Investments Inc. (AGFI), AGF Investments LLC (AGFUS) and AGF International Advisors Company Limited (AGFIA).
+AGFI is registered as a portfolio manager across Canadian securities commissions.
+AGFUS is a registered investment advisor with the U.S. Securities Exchange Commission.
 AGFIA is regulated by the Central Bank of Ireland and registered with the Australian Securities & Investments Commission.
-The subsidiaries that form AGF Investments manage a variety of mandates comprised of equity, fixed income and balanced assets.
+The term AGF Investments may refer to one or more of these subsidiaries or to all of them jointly.
+This term is used for convenience and does not precisely describe any of the separate companies, each of which manages its own affairs.

 About AGF Management Limited